BioComputingUP/feature-viewer-typescript-mobidb/README.md

 Build with: tsc.

-To test: follow the "getting started section", but instead of installing the package through npm, download the feature-viewer-typescript-mobidb project from github.
-Create an angular project and in node modules add a symlink to the feature-viewer-typescript-mobidb folder (ln -s ../../<local-folder> <name-project>).
+To test locally: follow the "Getting started" section, but instead of installing the package through npm, download the feature-viewer-typescript-mobidb project from github.
+Create an angular project and in node modules add a symlink to the feature-viewer-typescript-mobidb folder (ln -s ../../<local-folder> feature-viewer-typescript).
+Keep following the instruction from point 2 "Import the feature viewer".

 ## License